Upper Canada College: UCC Association

-Arms, motto, and crest
+Arms, motto, and emblem

-Upper Canada College's motto is palmam qui meruit ferat (let he who merited the palm bear it), which was derived from the poem by John Jortin titled Ad Ventos—ante A.D.
+Upper Canada College's motto is palmam qui meruit ferat (let he who merited the palm bear it), which was derived from a poem by John Jortin titled Ad Ventos—ante A.D.
 MDCCXXVII (Latin for 'To the Winds—Before AD 1727').
 The words, attached to the arms of Lord Nelson in 1797, were first used in relation to UCC in 1833, as part of an emblem stamped on the inside of books given as prizes, showing the phrase written on a ribbon tying together two laurel leaves around the school's name.
 Around 1850, a crown replaced the school's name; John Ross Robertson stated this was at the insistence of Henry Scadding, who argued in favour of its use because the school had both been founded by a lieutenant governor and was at first a royal grammar school.
 The crown originally used was that of King George IV.

-In 1889, Scadding produced the design for the insignia which can still be seen over the doors to Laidlaw Hall at the college's Upper School.
+In 1889, Scadding produced the design for an emblem which can still be seen over the doors to Laidlaw Hall at the college's Upper School.
 L.C.
-Kerslake described this crest in 1956:
+Kerslake described this emblem in 1956:

 The small wreath, crossed anchor and sword in the centre of the crest are found in Lord Nelson's coat of arms.

 The open book in the upper left corner is symbolic of education which is the primary function of any school.
 The quadrant-shaped figure in the upper right corner is a section of the standard of St. George and signifies the school's connection with England and Great Britain, the native land of the founder, Lord Seaton.

 Technically speaking, the crown should not be included in the crest, as the school was not instituted by royal charter.
 However, loyalty to the Crown is one of the fundamental traditions of UCC and is certain to endure as long as the school itself.

 The cornua copiae just above the motto stands for the fullness of school life which is one of the distinctive marks of UCC.

 This complex design, known as Scadding's Device, which was just the Seal of Upper Canada as authorised in 1820 with the college's motto and palm branches applied, was never widely used.
-Instead, the simple crown between laurel leaves tied with a ribbon bearing the school motto became the standard crest, though its appearance changed throughout the decades in reflection of current tastes.
+Instead, the simple crown between laurel leaves tied with a ribbon bearing the school's motto became the standard emblem, although its appearance changed over time in reflection of current tastes.